open-learning-exchange/open-learning-exchange.github.io/pages/githubandmarkdown.md

 * Understanding the Github workflow (including forks, repositories, commits, and pull requests).

 ###Prerequisites :
-You must already have a GitHub account.
+You must already have a GitHub account with verified email address.

 [GitHub](https://help.github.com/categories/writing-on-github/) acts as a source code management system for Open Learning Exchange.
 Please, read some of the basic instructions below to learn how we use GitHub at OLE.